sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-three-way-k8s.md

-# OrganizationalSetup - Three way Cross-Account - K8S
+# Organizational Setup: Three-Way Accounts and Kubernetes

-## Use-Case explanation
+## Overview

-This use case will cover a three-way cross-account setup (typical from AWS ControlTower landing page).
+This use case will cover a three-way cross-account setup (typical from AWS ControlTower landing page) with workload on EKS.

-With EKS as workload-type.
-<br/>This is terraform-based guidelines, but can also check [Manual Organizational Setup - Three-Way Cross-Account ](./manual-org-three-way.md)
+This is terraform-based guidelines, but can also check [Manual Organizational Setup - Three-Way Cross-Account ](./manual-org-three-way.md)

 - **User Infrastructure Setup**:

 This is the scenario we're going to recreate

   1. Management Account / Accounts
-    - Eithere there is an Organizational Cloudtrail reporting to the log archive account
+    - Either there is an Organizational Cloudtrail reporting to the log archive account
     - Or several accounts reporting to the same log archive account
   2. Log Archive Account
     - Cloudtrail-S3 bucket, with event notification to an SNS > SQS